Frequently Asked Questions

 What is required?

-Requirements vary, but the spirit of those requirements is best met by diverse approaches that reflect ethical reflection as a part of, rather than separate from, the practice of research.
-One part of that approach can be passive distribution of guidelines, readings, or online tutorials, but such approaches need to be supplemented by active learning experiences based on analysis, discussion, debate, role-playing, etc. . ...more
+Although the requirements vary, the spirit of those requirements is best met by diverse approaches that reflect ethical reflection as a part of, rather than separate from, the practice of research.
+One part of that approach can be passive distribution of guidelines, readings, or online tutorials, but such approaches need to be supplemented by active learning experiences based on analysis, discussion, debate, role-playing, etc. Find out more.

 Options